arpitawadekar2005-hub/CreditWise-Intelligent-Loan-Assessment/README.md

 ### 2. Education Level Distribution

 This visualization shows the number of Graduate and Non-Graduate applicants in the dataset.
+- Most applicants are **Graduates (722)**, whereas **278** applicants are Non-Graduates.
+- The dataset contains a much larger proportion of graduate applicants.
+- Education level may influence loan approval and was therefore included as one of the predictive features.

 ![Education Level Distribution](Images/education_level_distribution.png)